Environment

 • We joined the High Ambition Coalition to End Plastic Pollution by 2040, signalling our strong ambition to end plastic pollution under this new plastics pollution treaty.
 We recently defended this commitment in Paris, participating in critical talks to prevent the treaty from becoming watered down and unenforceable.

-• The Closing the Hole in the Ozone Layer legislation will ensure we contribute to global efforts to close the hole in the ozone layer as part of the Montreal Protocol championed by the Hawke government.
-It will also help us meet out ambitious emissions reduction targets, as part of the Ozone Protection and Synthetic Greenhouse Gas Management Program.
+• The Closing the Hole in the Ozone Layer legislation passed in 2022 will ensure we contribute to global efforts to close the hole in the ozone layer as part of the Montreal Protocol championed by the Hawke government.
+It will also help us meet our ambitious emissions reduction targets, as part of the Ozone Protection and Synthetic Greenhouse Gas Management Program.

 Biodiversity

-• We have committed $17.48 million for council-led projects that will contribute to the protection and resilience of the Great Barrier Reef.
+• Supporting council-led projects that will contribute to the protection and resilience of the Great Barrier Reef.

-• We have announced $262.3 million to support our Commonwealth national parks, as well as $92.8 million for urgent upgrades in the town of Mutijulu within Uluru-Kata Tjuta National Park to provide critical infrastructure.
+• Supporting our Commonwealth national parks, including urgent upgrades in the town of Mutitjulu within Uluru-Kata Tjuta National Park to provide critical infrastructure.

-• We're investing over $76 million through the Saving Koalas Fund for the conservation of koalas.
+• Investing in Koala conservation through the Saving Koalas Fund.
 This includes $10 million to help community groups rebuild koala habitat.

-• We launched the Threatened Species Action Plan: Toward Zero Extinctions.
+• Launching the Threatened Species Action Plan: Toward Zero Extinctions.
 This will set out a pathway for the conservation of threatened species, and their recovery over the next decade.
 Within this, we are spending $224.5 million on the Saving Native Species program to boost outcomes for our threatened native animals and plants.
-This includes $24.7 million to eradicate gamba grass in the Kakadu National Park, and $24.8 million to control Yellow Crazy Ants.
+This includes $24.7 million to eradicate gamba grass in the Kakadu National Park and $24.8 million to control Yellow Crazy Ants.

-• We will endeavour to conserve the Great Barrier Reef- investing a record $1.2 billion in its preservation and protection.
+• Endeavouring to conserve the Great Barrier Reef, investing a record $1.2 billion in its preservation and protection.
 Indigenous rangers will play a lead role in reef preservation, with the Albanese government ensuring at least $100 million of protection and restoration work to Indigenous ranger organisations by the end of the decade.
-We have commissioned the Reef 2050 Plan Independent Expert Panel, chaired by Professor Ian Chubb, to provide high-level advice to better inform policy, management and investment decisions.
-A landmark draft decision by UNESCO to not list the Reef ‘in danger’ was released on 1 August 2023.
-This draft decision recognises the significant progress that has been made in putting the Reef on a stronger and more sustainable path, as well as the fundamental transformation of Australia’s environmental policies under Labor.

-• We’re providing $439.2 million to support programs that repair World Heritage properties, restore Ramsar wetlands and conserve threatened species and ecosystems.
+• Supporting programs that repair World Heritage properties, restore Ramsar wetlands and conserve threatened species and ecosystems.

-• We’ve announced $7.7 million to support landholders to carry out activities that repair nature.
-This will establish a world leading Nature Repair Market.
+• Supporting landholders to carry out activities that repair nature.
+This will establish a world-leading Nature Repair Market.

 • Of the $200 million Urban Rivers and Catchments Program, we will allocate $1 million to support the City of Stonnington’s work to regenerate the KooyongKoot, which flows into the Yarra River.
 This new wetland in Tooronga Park will improve the quality of water runoff into the Kooyongkoot and assist with flood mitigation.

-• We are committed to delivering the Murray Darling Basin Plan in full.
+• Committing to delivering the Murray Darling Basin Plan in full.
 This sets the amount of water that can be taken from the Basin each year, leaving enough for our rivers, lakes and wetlands and the plants and animals that depend on them.
 The Restoring Our Rivers Bill 2023 has now passed Parliament which promises to deliver an additional 450GL of environmental water.

-• We have redefined the National Water Grid Fund’s investment framework – aiming to improve water security while being economically and environmentally sustainable.
+• Redifining the National Water Grid Fund’s investment framework – aiming to improve water security while being economically and environmentally sustainable.
 This will ensure we can secure drinking water for the towns that need it most.

-• The Federal and New South Wales Labor Governments are investing $6 million to investigate water recycling in Tamworth to boost long-term water security.
+• Investing and partnering with the New South Wales Government to investigate water recycling in Tamworth to boost long-term water security.

-• $33.5 million dollar investment in effective water delivery in Deniliquin.
-The implications of such funding will allow water to be better targeted and distributed to restore local creeks and wetlands – better mimicking the natural flow of water.
+• Investing in effective water delivery in Deniliquin.
+This funding will allow water to be better targeted and distributed to restore local creeks and wetlands – better mimicking the natural flow of water.

-• We are supporting Western Australia’s most advanced tyre recycling infrastructure, doubling Western Australia’s production of crumbed rubber for use in recycled products like rubber chips, granules and powders – for reuse in things like roads and playgrounds.
+• Supporting Western Australia’s most advanced tyre recycling infrastructure, doubling Western Australia’s production of crumbed rubber for use in recycled products like rubber chips, granules and powders – for reuse in things like roads and playgrounds.

-• We are providing $163.4 million to the Australian Institute of Marine Science to continue world-leading scientific marine research.
+• Supporting the Australian Institute of Marine Science to continue world-leading scientific marine research.

-• We introduced the Soft Landing mattress recycling and collection scheme, which assists residents and businesses in VIC, the ACT, NSW and WA recycle mattresses.
+• Introducing the Soft Landing mattress recycling and collection scheme, which assists residents and businesses in VIC, the ACT, NSW and WA to recycle mattresses.
 For a fee, you can drop off your mattress at a recycling facility or pay an additional fee to have your mattress picked up.

-• We created the Circular Economy Ministerial Advisory Group to guide our nation’s transition to a more circular economy by 2030.
+• Establishing the Circular Economy Ministerial Advisory Group to guide our nation’s transition to a more circular economy by 2030.

-• We’re investing $250 million in building and upgrading recycling infrastructure.
-This includes $60 million for hard-to-recycle plastics like soft plastics.
+• Investing in building and upgrading recycling infrastructure, including for hard-to-recycle plastics like soft plastics.

-• We’re investing in low emission and clean energy recycling technologies with $3 billion in our National Reconstruction Fund and $100 million for the Clean Energy Finance Corporation.
+• Investing in low-emission and clean energy recycling technologies with $3 billion in our National Reconstruction Fund and $100 million for the Clean Energy Finance Corporation.

-• New $137 million facility to be built which will transform Queensland’s paper-recycling industry.
+• Building a new facility which will transform Queensland’s paper-recycling industry.
 The facility will be used to turn 220,000 tonnes of wastepaper and cardboard from across Queensland and northern New South Wales into pulp annually for export.

 • First Nations Australians managed this country for 65,000 years, they are the world’s most successful environmental custodians.
 We must protect and utilise their knowledge.

 • We have invested $231.5 million to expand and improve the Indigenous Protected Areas (IPAs) program over the next five years.
 This includes $14.5 million to establish 10 new IPAs.
 IPAs now cover 87 million hectares of land and over 5 million hectares of sea country.
-The 10 new IPAs will contribute to our commitment to protect 30 percent of land and seas by 2030, and will also help deliver on the Closing the Gap Implementation Plan, enabling First Nations People to maintain their physical and spiritual connection to Country.
+The 10 new IPAs will contribute to our commitment to protect 30 per cent of land and seas by 2030 and help deliver on the Closing the Gap Implementation Plan, enabling First Nations People to maintain their physical and spiritual connection to Country.

-• We’re investing $150 million for First Nations water infrastructure to provide safe and reliable water for remote and regional Indigenous communities.
+• We’re investing $150 million in First Nations water infrastructure to provide safe and reliable water for remote and regional Indigenous communities.